-- 6.1 For the purpose as described in section 2(3)(b) of the policy the following categories of owners will be recognised in terms of section 15(2) of the Act:- - (a) Those owners who qualify and who are registered as indigent in terms of the adopted indigent policy of the Municipality; - (b) Owners of properties situated within an area affected by: - a disaster within the meaning of the Disaster Management Act, 2002 (Act No 57 of 2002); or - ii. any serious adverse social or economic conditions. - (c) Owners of properties situated in "privately owned townships" serviced by the owner as referred to in clause 9.1.2 of this policy; - (d) Owners of agricultural properties as referred to in clause 9.1.3 of this policy; - (e) Owners of farm properties that are used for residential purposes; - (f) Owners of farm properties that are used for industrial, commercial and business purposes; - (g) Owners of smallholdings used for residential purposes; - (h) Owners of smallholdings used for industrial, commercial and business purposes; and - (i) Owners of developed properties not yet sold and transferred.
+6.1 For the purpose as described in section 2(3)(b) of the policy the following categories of owners will be recognised in terms of section 15(2) of the Act:-

+(a) Those owners who qualify and who are registered as indigent in terms of the adopted indigent policy of the Municipality; (b) Owners of properties used for residential. (b) Owners of properties situated within an area affected by: - i. a disaster within the meaning of the Disaster Management Act, 2002 (Act No 57 of 2002); or ii. any serious adverse social or economic conditions. (c) Owners of properties situated in "privately owned townships" serviced by the owner; (d) Owners of agricultural properties; (e) Owners of farm properties that are used for residential purposes; (i) Owners of developed properties not yet sold and transferred. (j) Owners of public benefit organisations. (k) Beneficiaries of Land Reform.
+(I) Owners dependent on pensions or social grants for their livelihood. (m) Owners of vacant land. (n) Owners of properties used for business and commercial; (0) Owners of properties used for mining; (p) Owners of properties used for industrial; (q) Owners of properties used for multi purposes